equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 Are you still there?
 Now, follow me.

 In the above image, `.A` and `.B` are our two boxes (stacking-context) and they are siblings inside HTML.
 The `.B` element is projected and rendered above `.A` cause its `z-index` property, in this case, our `<HTML>` element is the container and the main context holder as stated in the first point of the above list.

-You can notice that not only `.B` is rendered above `.A`, but also his content.
-You can imagine `.A > .Two` as a book inside the underling cardboard box, it's above `.One` but still inside the box `.A` speaking in terms of HTML composition.
+Now, you can notice that not only `.B` is rendered above `.A`, but also his content.
+You can imagine `.A > .Two` as a book inside the underling cardboard box, it's above `.One` but still inside the box `.A`, and so rendered under `.B`, speaking in terms of HTML composition.

-Here is the visual representation of the same concept, but seen from the top, or in other words, from the user point of view.
+Here is the visual representation of the same structure, but seen from the top, or in other words, from the user point of view.

 ![](/images/uploads/z-index-top.svg)